Why Digital Audit Trails Are Critical for Modern Evidence Management

 That is where digital audit trails become critical.

 A digital audit trail is an automated, tamper-proof record of every action taken on evidence throughout its lifecycle.
-Without it, agencies cannot reliably answer who accessed a file, when it was shared, or whether it was altered.
+Without one, agencies cannot reliably answer who accessed a file, when it was shared, or whether it was altered.
 Manual logs and spreadsheets cannot keep pace with today's evidence volumes or hold up under legal scrutiny.
+More importantly, a broken or incomplete audit trail is one of the most common reasons otherwise credible digital evidence gets challenged or thrown out entirely.

-What Is a Digital Audit Trail in Evidence Management?
+What Is a Digital Audit Trail?

 The concept of an audit trail originated in financial accounting.
 Its application in evidence management carries far greater legal weight.
 A broken trail can mean a guilty person walks free.